TD Ameritrade vs Morgan Stanley

 Websites

-Fidelity and Schwab only have one website, although Schwab has a browser platform with some advanced tools.
-Both the Fidelity and Schwab websites by themselves are quite advanced with some really good trading features (like full-screen charting and integrated option spreads).
-Schwab’s website, but not Fidelity’s, also has a trade bar.
-The Vanguard and Morgan Stanley websites, by comparison, are simpler with fewer trading tools.
+Fidelity and Schwab each have one main website.
+Schwab also has a browser platform with extra tools.
+Both firms’ websites include strong trading features like full-screen charts and built-in option spreads.
+Schwab’s site has a trade bar, while Fidelity’s does not.
+Vanguard’s and Morgan Stanley’s websites are simpler and have fewer trading tools.

 schwab vs Morgan Stanley